2. Western Australian Bicycle Network Plan (WABN)

 The draft Western Australia Bicycle Network (WABN) Plan (2012-2021) was launched by the Minister for Transport on Tuesday, 13 March 2012.
-This new plan incorporates a review of its predecessor, the 1996 Perth Bicycle Network Plan, while also taking in regional cycling.
+The plan incorporates a review of its predecessor, the 1996 Perth Bicycle Network Plan, while also taking in regional cycling.

 29 March 2014 The Minister for Transport, Hon.
 Dean Nalder MLA, today released the final version of the Western Australian Bicycle Network Plan 2014 - 203, two years after the draft was issued for public consultation.

 The WABN sets the strategic direction for Department of Transport and outlines a detailed schedule of projects in the coming years.
 BWA will continue to advocate for adequate funding to ensure the projects outlined in the plan can be delivered as promised.
 We estimate the Plan needs around $30M - $40M per year over the life of the plan.

 12 August 2013 The recent State budget has revealed additional money for bikes - sort of.
 In the short-term we are betteroff with allocations of $12.66M this year and $15.36M in 2014/15 but the money starts to dry up after that.
 The table below summarises the budget allocations and forward estimates.

 |Regional Bike Network||$2M||$1.335M||$1.335M||$1.335M|

 This level of funding to totally inadequate to carry out the projects as highlighted in the Plan with a estimated funding requirement of somewhere between $30 - $50M per year over the next 10 years.